frendsick/torth/docs/types.md

 ### Examples

-Cast a character to integer to print it with [print](intrinsics.md#print) intrinsic.
+Cast a character to an integer to print it with [print](intrinsics.md#print) intrinsic.

 ```pascal
 function main :